Latest news

 Publication of the study “The Regulatory Gap: Consumer Protection in the Digital Economy”

-In December 2021, the European Consumer Organisation BEUC published the study "The Regulatory Gap: Consumer Protection in the Digital Economy " by Hans Natali Helberger (Univ.
-Amsterdam), Hans Micklitz (European University Institute, Florence, and Univ.
-Helsinki) and Peter Rott.
-You can find the study here.
+In December 2021, the European Consumer Organisation (BEUC) published the study “The Regulatory Gap: Consumer Protection in the Digital Economy” by Hans Natali Helberger (University of Amsterdam), Hans Micklitz (European University Institute, Florence, and University of Helsinki) and Peter Rott.
+The study can be found here.

 16 September 2021

-Publication of a study on credit scoring for property loans
+Publication of a study on creditworthiness checks for property loans

-The Federal Government has published the final report of the research project "Evaluation of developments in the area of creditworthiness checks for property consumer loan agreements" commissioned by the BMJV and conducted by the Institute for Financial Services (iff).
-The legal part of the study was written by Prof Dr Petra Buck-Heeb (Hanover), Prof Dr Claire Feldhusen (Rostock) and Prof Dr Peter Rott (Oldenburg).
-The study and the BMJV report can be found here.
+The German Federal Government has published the final report of the research project commissioned by the Federal Ministry of Justice and Consumer Protection (BMJV), entitled “Evaluation of developments in the area of creditworthiness assessments for consumer property loan agreements”, carried out by the Institute for Financial Services (iff) e.V.
+The legal section of the study was authored by Prof. Dr Petra Buck-Heeb (Hanover), Prof. Dr Claire Feldhusen (Rostock) and Prof. Dr Peter Rott (Oldenburg).
+The study and the BMJV’s report can be found here.

 17 March 2021